Herick-Asmani/Video-Based-Gesture-Recognition/README.md

 DATASET:

 The dataset used for this project is Cambridge Hand Gesture Dataset.
 The data set consists of 900 image sequences of 9 gesture classes, which are defined by 3 primitive hand shapes and 3 primitive motions.
-Each class contains 100 image sequences (5 different illuminations x 10 arbitrary motions x 2 subjects).
+Each class contains 100 image sequences (5 different illuminations x 10 arbitrary motions xÂ 2 subjects).

 INSTRUCTIONS: